aaamini/quickml/README.md

 ``` r
 devtools::install_github("aaamini/quickml")
 ```
 For a list of package dependencies see the *Imports* section of the [DESCRIPTION file](https://github.com/aaamini/quickml/blob/main/DESCRIPTION).
 The above command should automatically install the necessary packages.
-An exception is when you have an older version of packate installed and newer version is needed in which case R throws an error.
+An exception is when you have an older version of a package installed and a newer version is needed, in which case `R` throws an error.
 You have to manually upgrade that package.
 In particular, make sure your `glmnet` package is up to date.

 ## Example